top of page

 1996 · Bay Area

-Sh’Killa is a West Coast rapper associated with the 1990s gangsta rap era.
-She released Gangstrez From da Bay in 1996 through G.W.K.
+Sh’Killa released Gangstrez From da Bay in 1996 through G.W.K.
 Records, with production connected to Havoc & Prodeje and distribution through Priority Records.

 unnamed.png